-Gamora emerged as a major player of the Black Vortex story —yet another crossover with the X-Men— where she let herself submit to the titular artifact, gaining cosmically-enhanced powers in the process; she was one of the few who didn't relinquish their new powers at the story's end.
+Gamora emerged as a major player of The Black Vortex —yet another crossover with the X-Men— where she let herself submit to the titular artifact, gaining cosmically-enhanced powers in the process; she was one of the few who didn't relinquish their new powers at the story's end.

 Shortly before the incursion between Earth-616 and Earth-1610, Gamora left the Guardians when her cosmic abilities sensed impending doom.
 During Secret Wars, she starred in the limited series Guardians of Knowhere, in which Gamora served as a watcher of Knowhere, otherwise known as Battleworld's moon.

-As part of the All-New, All-Different Marvel universe that emerged from Secret Wars, Gamora headlined her first ongoing title, note had a brief role in the new volume of Contest of Champions and making guest appearances with the Guardians in the meantime.
+As part of the All-New, All-Different Marvel universe that emerged from Secret Wars, Gamora headlined her first ongoing title, note had a brief role in Contest of Champions (2015) and making guest appearances with the Guardians in the meantime.